AlvaroMartin4/02-Interactive-Covid-Map/README.md

 ![map affected coronavirus](./content/gif.gif "affected coronavirus")

-We have to face three challenges here:
+We have to face two challenges here:

 - Place color background on a map based on affected cases.
 - Scale color background  on affected number.
-- Spain got canary island that is a territory placed far away, we need to cropt that islands and paste them in a visible place in the map.

 # Steps